What is the Ontario Opportunities Fund?

 a) Income Tax Refund

 If you are eligible to receive a tax refund, you can choose to redirect your refund to the Ontario Opportunities Fund.
 The CRA allows you to redirect all or a portion of your tax refunds, which can be done when filing your annual return.
-The Ontario Opportunities Fund area appears on page four of your return.
+The Ontario Opportunities Fund area appears on page eight of your return.
 You can contribute any amount, although donations below $2 will not be processed.
 You can only claim the donation once during a tax year.

-b) Check and Money Order
+b) Cheque or Money Order

 Ontario Financing Authority